-Being located by the corner of Main Street and Terminal, there are a number of places of interest fairly close to the Main Street Station Farmers Market.
-If you like garage sale-style markets there is the Vancouver Flea Market at 703 Terminal Avenue, although that’s just open on weekends, so not Wednesdays.
+Being located by the corner of Main Street and Terminal, there are a number of places of interest fairly close to the market.
+If you like garage sale-style markets there is the Vancouver Flea Market at 703 Terminal Avenue.
+It’s just open on weekends though, so not on Wednesdays.

 A good place to visit before or after shopping on market days if you have young children is Science World just a couple of blocks away.

-Science World is right on False Creek, which itself is an exceptional area to walk around, especially along the southern shore in that area in the direction of the Olympic Village.
+Science World is right on False Creek.
+The False Creek Seawall is an exceptional area to walk around, especially along the southern shore in that area in the direction of the Olympic Village.
 Also, less than six blocks north of the market along Main Street is Vancouver’s Chinatown.

-For more information on the Wednesday morning summer market, check out the Main Street Station Farmers Market‘s official website.
+For more information about the Wednesday summer market, check out the Main Street Station Farmers Market‘s official website.

-For information on other farmers markets on other days of the week, check out Vancouver Summer Markets.
+For information about other farmers markets on other days of the week, check out Vancouver Summer Markets.